Car problems Peugeot

 Car problems Peugeot Partner: van under heavy load

 The Partner is Peugeot’s compact van, also sold as a family car with windows and seats.
-Heavy loads lead to faster wear on the running gear, brakes and gearbox.
+Heavy loads lead to faster wear on running gear, brakes and gearbox.
 Diesel versions suffer from particulate filter, EGR and AdBlue problems, made worse by intensive use with lots of starts and stops.

 Read more: Peugeot Partner

-Car problems Peugeot Expert: hard-worked van
+Car problems Peugeot Expert: hard-working van

 Read more: Peugeot Expert